fungenomics/CoRAL/README.md

             expression: <path to expression matrix, seurat object or single cell experiment>
             labels: <path to labels files>
             pretrain_models: <path to pretrained models>
-            output_dir_benchmark: <output directory for the benchmarking workflow>
+            output_dir_benchmark: <output directory for the benchmarking pipeline>
             # Convert gene symbols in reference from mouse to human
             # Accepted values: True, False
             convert_ref_mm_to_hg: False